USAJOBS/help-center/how-to/search/filters/profile.md

 If you have selected this option under question 4 in your Profile under Eligibility you will be able to filter your search results in two ways:

 1. **Publicly available** - Selecting this checkbox will show jobs that are open to all of the U.S. public.
 2. **Federal employees** - Selecting this checkbox will show jobs that are open only to eligible federal employees.
 Selecting this option may display jobs for which you <strong>may not be eligible</strong>.
-Please refer to our eligibility FAQ to determine [which jobs you are eligibile to apply for](../../../../faq/application/eligibility/).
+Please refer to our eligibility FAQ to determine [which jobs you are eligible to apply for](../../../../faq/application/eligibility/).

 NOTE: Selecting both checkboxes will show both sets of jobs.